 Purchases and expenses qualifying for a GST refund must:

 - have been supplied directly to the charity itself (not to a person who donates goods or services to the charity)

 - have been paid for by the charity

 - be directly for the administration or charitable activities of the charity (as defined in its articles, constitution, endowment or similar document)

-- have been paid at the time of the claim for refund
+- have been paid at the time you claim for refund

 How to claim a GST refund

-- you have a record of the sale, purchase or importation, and the GST paid
+- have a record of the sale, purchase or importation, and the GST paid

 The amount you are claiming will determine how often you can claim:

 |Claim total ||How often you can claim|